relixia/reddit-app/README.md

 Here is the screenshot of http://localhost:5000/posts
 <img width="1470" alt="Ekran Resmi 2023-06-20 08 00 34" src="https://github.com/relixia/reddit-app/assets/77904399/a66a6406-8a4b-4371-8ead-880f60d55cda">

+PS: Be aware if you are a Macbook user.
+Since Airplay uses the port 5000 as default, when trying to use the service, the posts can be tracked via database but not via http://localhost:5000 To solve the issue, you have 2 options:
+1) Disable Airplay
+2) Run the server on a different port than 5000 with the code: flask run -p 4999

-If you face with any problem, feel free to contact: bugra-net@hotmail.com
+If you face any problem, feel free to contact: bugra-net@hotmail.com

 Buğra Çayır